GamingFrankie/Computer-Science-3/README.md

 Pleacse check [projects](https://github.com/GamingFrankie/Computer-Science-3/projects) for detailed completion status.

-Please go [here](https://github.com/GamingFrankie/Computer-Science-3/blob/master/Comments) to provide me with any suggestions by adding a pull request.
+Please provide me with any suggestions by adding a pull request.